Applies to: Machine Learning Studio (classic)

-This article introduces the modules provided in Azure Machine Learning Studio for anomaly detection.
+This article introduces the modules provided in Azure Machine Learning Studio (classic) for anomaly detection.
 Anomaly detection encompasses many important tasks in machine learning:

 - Identifying transactions that are potentially fraudulent.